Mahdi-s/Twitter_Embedding_Clustering_NL2SQL/embedding_and_clustering/README.md

 ## 📋 Prerequisites
 - Python 3.8 or higher
 - Ollama installed and running locally
-- At least one Ollama model downloaded (recommended: mistral or llama2)
+- At least one Ollama model downloaded (recommended: gemma or llama3)

 ## 🚀 Development Setup